pantheon-systems/wp-decoupled-preview/README.md

 # Decoupled Preview

-Preview WordPress content on your decoupled front end site.
+Preview headless WordPress content on your front-end site.

-This plugin intends to provide a single home for preview on a variety of decoupled front ends.
+This plugin intends to provide a single home for preview on a variety of decoupled front-ends.

 ## Features